Panama Lewis: Early career

 Lewis was a disciple of trainer Chickie Ferrara.
 He was Roberto Durán's cornerman when Duran lost a unanimous decision against Wilfred Benítez in 1982.

 During the early 1980s, he was considered one of the best trainers of his time, compared with Emanuel Steward and Lou Duva.
 The most noted boxer in his stable was light-welterweight champion Aaron Pryor.
 In 1982, Pryor fought Alexis Argüello.
-Before the fourteenth round, a cornerman held up a plastic water bottle, but Showtime cameras caught Lewis yelling, "Not that bottle, the one I mixed."
+Before the fourteenth round, a cornerman held up a plastic water bottle, but HBO cameras caught Lewis yelling, "Not that bottle, the one I mixed."
 Pryor knocked out Arguello, but Lewis' comments fueled rumors that the bottle contained stimulants.
-Lewis said it only contained Perrier and tap water, in line with rules allowing boxers to consume only water in the ring.
+Lewis said he "mixed some peppermint liquor with water because Pryor was suffering from stomach problems.".
 Although Lewis was never formally sanctioned, the incident sullied his reputation, which was confirmed by his cheating discovered in subsequent fights.

-It was later alleged in an interview with former Lewis-trained boxer Luis Resto in the Showtime documentary film Assault in the Ring, that Lewis would break apart pills used to treat asthma and pour the medicine into the water, giving Resto greater lung capacity in the later rounds of a fight.
+It was later revealed in an interview with former Lewis-trained boxer Luis Resto in the Showtime documentary film Assault in the Ring, that Lewis would break apart pills used to treat asthma and pour the medicine into the water, giving Resto greater lung capacity and stamina in the later rounds of a fight.